Sumatran ground cuckoo: Distribution and habitat

 The Sumatran ground cuckoo is endemic to the Indonesian island of Sumatra.
 Notes on early specimen labels as well as recent sightings suggest its favoured habitat is foothills and primary montane forest.
 It has been found between elevations of 300 and 1400 m, although recent sightings are exclusively from 800–1000 m.
 Its small population makes it difficult to find, and like the Bornean ground cuckoo, it may exhibit unobtrusive behavior – making sightings even more rare.

 Most modern-day sightings have taken place in the Barisan Mountains in South Sumatra and the Kerinci Seblat National Park of Jambi province, beginning with an individual photographed in Bukit Barisan Selatan National Park in 1997.
 An additional unconfirmed sighting took place in the Bukit Rimbang-Baling Wildlife Sanctuary in 2000.
 In 2007, its call was recorded for the first time by Wildlife Conservation Society biologists after a trapper handed them a bird he had caught.
 Up to five more sightings were reported nearby between 2007 and 2010.
 In 2017, a camera trap in Batang Gadis National Park took a photo of a Sumatran ground cuckoo, indicating that a previously unknown population may exist in North Sumatra.

 Status and conservation

-Due to ongoing habitat loss and small population size, the IUCN Red List evaluates the Sumatran ground cuckoo as critically endangered.
+Due to ongoing habitat loss and small population size, the IUCN Red List evaluates the Sumatran ground cuckoo as endangered.
 The Red List estimates that the total population of Sumatran ground cuckoos ranges from 50 to 249 mature individuals, and its population is thought to be decreasing.
 The bird's known range overlaps with some of the Barisan Mountains' 20 protected areas, but rapid deforestation – its main threat – is prevalent even in these areas.
 A 2003 study showed an average 2% loss of forest within Bukit Barisan Selatan National Park, part of its known range, between 1985 and 1999.
 This deforestation is caused predominantly by logging, palm oil plantations, pulpwood plantations, establishment of farms, and wildfires.
 The species likely benefits from protected areas, but its conservation needs are not fully understood due to a lack of study.